kilimandjaro2/HelloWorld/README.md

-# HelloWorld of PCI
+# Hello - World of PCI

 First repository  - trying to work with GitHub.

 Subject:
   - Improvments for using the __original__ PCI source.
+    - From the Book:
-    - PCI (Programming Computer Intelligence) by Toby Segaran.
+    	PCI (Programming Computer Intelligence) Author: Toby Segaran.
 #...